Sahil-4/Learn-C/README.md

 Learning C programming is an enriching experience, and with your help, we can build a comprehensive resource that benefits learners of all levels.
 Together, let's make C programming more accessible and enjoyable for everyone.

 Happy coding! 🚀

+## Guidelines for Contribution

+Follow the below-given coding conventions while contributing to this project :

+1. **Indentation** : Use 4 spaces for indentation.

+2. **Function Names** : Use small snake case convention for all the functions.
+Example : `calculate_area()`

+3. **Variable Names** : Use camel case convention for all the variables.
+Example : `totalCount`

+4. **Constant Variables** : Use complete uppercase snake case letters for constant variables.
+Example : `MAX_LENGTH`

+5. **Braces** : Use the K&R style for placing braces.
+The opening brace should be on the same line as the function declaration, control statement, or loop, and the closing brace should be on a separate line.

+6. **Comments** : Use descriptive comments to explain code logic and algorithms.
+Comments should be clear, concise, and written in English.

+7. **File Naming** : Use meaningful names for files and avoid using special characters or spaces.
+Separate words with underscores.
+Example : `user_input_functions.c`

+8. **Code Readability** : Write code in a way that emphasizes readability and maintainability.
+Use appropriate spacing, indentation, and line breaks to enhance code clarity.

+9. **Testing** : Test your code thoroughly to ensure it works as expected in different scenarios.

+By following these conventions, we can maintain consistency and readability throughout the project, making it easier for everyone to contribute and understand the codebase.